AdobeDocs/genstudio.en/help/user-guide/content/email-template.md

 ## Upload and use template

-After your template is designed, coded, tested, and previewed, you can upload it to GenStudio for use in generating brand new marketing content.
+After your template is designed, coded, tested, and previewed, you can upload it to GenStudio for Performance Marketers for use in generating brand new marketing content.

 See [Working with templates](use-templates.md).